BAJAJ FINSERV DIRECT LIMITED

 ✓ No Limit on Loan Amounts ✓ Interest Rate Starting @0.74% p.m. ✓ Minimal Documentation

-What Is 18 Karat Gold
+What Is 18 Karat Gold?

-Unlike 18K gold plated pieces, which only have a thin coating of gold, true 18K gold holds lasting worth.
+Unlike 18K gold plated pieces, which only have a thin coating of gold, actual 18K gold itself holds lasting worth.
 Its unique balance also makes it a practical option for a secure 18K gold loan, especially when compared to 22K.
 Understanding this subtle difference between 18K and 22K gold can help you make smarter choices—whether you're buying, selling, or using your gold as collateral.

 Composition and Purity of 18K Gold

-To understand what is 18k gold, it helps to break it down by composition.
-The term ‘18 karat’ simply means the gold is made up of 18 parts pure gold out of a total of 24 parts.
+To understand what is 18K gold, you must understand its composition, based on the Karat measurement system.
+The term ‘18 Karat’ simply means the gold is made up of 18 parts pure gold out of a total of 24 parts.
+Therefore, if a gold is 18 Karat, its precious metal composition will be as follows:

 • Pure gold content: 75%